aubreyjonescreatives/npm-project/README.md

 # ADD LICENSE

 # Add Modules to index.js

+# Publish to NPM